Saara Penttinen profile picture

 Research

 Penttinen's research focuses on the ways mid-seventeenth-century English public collections embodied European geographical imaginations, enabling people from different backgrounds to experience the world virtually.
-Her research interests include the intersections of early modern histories of knowledge, travel, and material culture, especially focusing on the expression of geographical imaginations in early modern collections.
+She is particularly interested in the intersections of knowledge, travel, and material culture in the early modern period, with a focus on geographical imaginations and the histories of virtuality and virtual travel.

 Publications